The Hague: Dozens arrested after several nights of riots | DW | 15.08.2020

 The Hague's mayor said some of the rioters are residents of Schilderswijk but that most came from other parts of the city or beyond The Hague.

-The central Dutch city of Utrecht on Friday also saw a night of violent rioting in the district of Kanaleneiland, Deputy Mayor Lot van Hooijdonk wrote in a letter to the city council.
+The central Dutch city of Utrecht on Friday also saw a night of violent rioting in the district of Kanaleneiland, Dutch newspaper De Telegraaf reported.

 Read more: Netherlands sends first herring catch to German medics as coronavirus thank you